 - State clearly: How you intend to use the Roth-Thomson Award for enhancing and/or expanding upon your original Fulbright project?

 - Include a brief budget outlining how you would use the funds from the Roth-Thomson Award to enhance or expand your project.
 Be sure to explain how your current ideas connect or build upon your original plan, as well as their significance and feasibility.

-Your statement should be submitted to our secure Dropbox folder latest by March 15, 2021 at 10 AM (Finnish time).
+Your statement should be submitted to our secure Dropbox folder by December 18, 2022.

-Fulbright Finland will send your Fulbright dossier to the Lois Roth Endowment selection committee along with your statement.
+The Fulbright Finland Foundation will send your Fulbright dossier to the Lois Roth Endowment selection committee along with your statement.

-The selection decisions will be published in April.
+The selection decisions will be published in early February 2023.